Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 Since it’s admin-only, it does not appear on the registration page.
 It’s for internal use only.

 There is only one person admin field set, the default.
-The field order in the field set determines the order in which the fields are displayed on the edit person page.
+The field order in the field set determines how the fields are displayed on the edit person page.

 There is only one registration admin field set, the default.
-The field order in the field set determines the order in which the fields are displayed on the edit registration page.
+The field order in the field set determines how the fields are displayed on the edit registration page.

 There is only one rental admin field set, the default.
-The field order in the field set determines the order in which the fields are displayed on the edit rental page.
+The field order in the field set determines how the fields are displayed on the edit rental page.

 Congratulations, you are now in great form!
 If you have any questions, comments, or suggestions for improvement, please don't hesitate to contact your friendly support guru.